leonsodhi/swars/README.md

 # swars

-This is continuation of the project created by Unavowed and Gynvael Coldwind.
+This is a continuation of the project created by Unavowed and Gynvael Coldwind.
 It also incorporates one of the fixes discovered by [mefistotelis](https://github.com/mefistotelis/swars) related to structure packing.
 See http://swars.vexillium.org for details.

 # Building on Windows 7 (64-bit) from the original source